Kowsalyasathya/19AI307_JAVA/Module-01/DAY-1/README.md

 ## ALGORITHM :
 1. Start the program.

 2.Define a class named Date.

 3.In the Date class, declare three integer variables: day, month, and year.

 4.Define a class named Test.

 5.In the main() method of the Test class:

 6.Create a Scanner object to get input from the user.

 7.Create an object of the Date class.

 8.Read the values for day, month, and year from the user.

 9.Store the values into the object.

 10.Print the date in the format day:month:year.

 11.End the program.

 ## PROGRAM:
  ```
 /*
 Program to implement a class & objects using Java
-Developed by:
+Developed by: Kowsalya M
-RegisterNumber:
+RegisterNumber:  212222230069
 */
 ```